jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 \nabla_\theta J(\pi) = E_{s \sim \rho^\pi} \left[\nabla_\theta \pi_\theta(s) \nabla_a Q(s, a) \rvert_{a \triangleq \pi_\theta(s)} \right].
 $$

 This expression looks a little scary, but it's conveying a straightforward concept: the gradient is the average of the Q-function's gradient with respect to the policy parameters, evaluated at the policy's selected action.
 That may not be obvious because the product of "gradients" (spoiler: there is some notation abuse) is the result of applying the multivariable chain rule of differentiation.
-If we were to reverse this step, the expected value would simplify to the more explicit expression $\nabla_\theta Q(s, \pi_\theta(s))$.
+If we were to reverse this step, the expected value would simplify to the more explicit expression $\nabla_\theta Q(s, \pi_\theta(s))$.<!--more-->

-Let's rederive this result and explore why the literature presents it with an expansion of the chain rule instead of the more recognizable form.<!--more-->
+Let's rederive this result and explore why the literature presents it with an expansion of the chain rule instead of the more recognizable form.

 ## Revisting policy iteration